moldov/SNES-to-NeoGeo/README.md

 This is an Arduino project which allows you to interface a SNES or Super Famicom controller (or a clone) to a NEO GEO style DB15 connector.

-based on Robin Edwards code found at
+With some additions it's based on Robin Edwards code found at

 https://github.com/robinhedwards/SNES-to-NeoGeo and
 https://github.com/burks10/Arduino-SNES-Controller

-with some additions.

 I created that code to be able to connect some 8bitdo awesome wireless controllers to my NEO GEO MVS1B which I was consolizing.
 Also the goal was not only to connect wireless controllers